New York Roads - NY 26

 NY 26 and NY 365 get multiplexed outside Rome, and then switch partners with NY 49 and 69.

-Two views of Fort Stanwix in Rome from Dominick St. WB (old NY 49), turning onto NY 26/46 NB.
+Two views of Fort Stanwix in Rome from Dominick St. WB (old NY 49), turning onto NY 26/NY 46 NB.
 NY 49 now comes in from the south with NY 69 on the newer extension of Erie Blvd.

-On Church St. SB in Alexandria Bay, about to become NY 26 SB, courtesy Doug Kerr.
-Click for a closeup of the pair of really cool shields.
+On Church St. SB in Alexandria Bay, about to become NY 26 SB; click for a closeup of the pair of really cool shields.
 Yes, that's TO TO, along with a form of NY bridge signage that's white-on-green near the Hudson River, and definitely not made this way anymore up here.
 The Thousand Islands Bridge itself is a two-lane undivided roadway, since a) the road on the Canadian side is two lanes, and b) there's not enough traffic for more.
-This makes I-81 the only two-lane Interstate, as far as I can think - I-695 in Maryland and I-275 in Florida both had their bridges rebuilt for more lanes (Francis Scott Key Bridge and Sunshine Skyway, respectively).
+This made I-81 the only permanent two-lane Interstate (others had to be upgraded per FHWA ruling in the 1980s) until Franconia Notch was accepted into I-93 in New Hampshire.
+(I-75 also has two lanes across St. Marys River in Sault Ste.
+Marie, but you have to go through Customs to get there, so it half-counts.)

 Onto NY 206